Pharmacy services covered by PharmaCare

-See section 8.9 of the PharmaCare Policy Manual for details.
+- See section 8.9, PharmaCare Policy Manual for details.

 PharmaCare pays pharmacists to administer injections of publicly-funded vaccines to B.C. residents.
 Pharmacists must complete the appropriate training and be authorized by the College of Pharmacists of BC to administer injections.